sarapeddy/saga-implementation-with-Spring-Boot/slides/saga_theory.md

 ## How can we implement SAGA Pattern?

-To implement the SAGA pattern, two primary approaches can be utilized:
+The alternative to the distributed transactions is SAGA PAttern.
+To implement it, two primary approaches can be utilized:

 - **Choreography**: In this approach, each service involved in the saga performs its local transaction and then publishes an event to signal other services that the next step can proceed.
 This method is decentralized, with services reacting to events and executing their respective tasks.
 While choreography can simplify the design by eliminating the need for a central controller, it may lead to increased complexity as the number of interactions grows, making the overall process harder to manage and understand.